MQTTCool/mqtt-throttling-example/README.md

 bandwidth and frequency.

-The demo leverages the flexibility and power offered by [MIMIC MQTT Simulator](https://www.gambitcomm.com/site/mqttsimulator.php), by which it is extremely easy to generate unlimited range of simulated scenarios.
+The demo leverages the flexibility and power offered by [MIMIC MQTT Simulator](https://www.gambitcomm.com/site/mqttsimulator.php), by which it is extremely easy to generate an unlimited range of simulated scenarios.

 In this case, we simulate a set of sensors that:
 - Continuously detect the distance between themselves and fictitious moving objects.